ruuda/blog/posts/config-format-lang.md

 you can read this file.
 (For a more gentle introduction, check out [the tutorial][rcl-tutorial].)
+Note how we eliminated two categories of bugs:

-We can’t mix up regions,
+* We can’t mix up regions,
   because the region is only defined _once_.
-Instead of a comment that promises that there are usually 31536000 seconds in a year, we now have a _formula_ that computes it.
+* Instead of a comment that promises that there are usually 31,536,000 seconds in a year, we now have an obvious _formula_ that computes it.
-And if we need to add `charlie`, that’s a 1-line diff.
+* If we ever need to add `charlie`, that’s a 1-line diff.

+_This_ is where the real win is!

 [RCL]:          https://rcl-lang.org/
 [rcl-tutorial]: https://docs.ruuda.nl/rcl/tutorial/

 ## Configuration languages

-Let’s clarify the terminology:
+Let’s introduce some terminology.

 * A **configuration format** specifies _data_,
   with limited or no abilities for abstraction.